-I experienced it as part of the retreat at Mercy Center, we were taken to a room with pictures that had been ripped out of magazines.
-These were laid all over the room and stacks of National Geographic’s were available as well.
+I experienced it as part of the retreat at Mercy Center.
+We were taken to a room with pictures that had been ripped out of magazines.
+These were laid all over the room and stacks of National Geographic magazines were available as well.

 On each table were glue sticks, scissors and a small piece of cardboard, about the size of a half sheet of typing paper.